 According to one theoretical perspective on panic disorders, the central component of it is hypersensitivity to physical sensations (Lee et al., 2006).
 I hadn’t thought about my anxieties disorders being a panic disorder, but if this perspective is used in a clinical practice, then I believe I would have been diagnosed as having it.

-For me, the stories I heard of people being so wasted and thought they were in the bathroom going to toilet, but really they weren’t.
+For me, the stories I heard of people being so wasted and thought they were in the bathroom going to the toilet, but really they weren’t.
 Instead, they were peeing into a cupboard or wetting themselves.
 I heard a lot of stories like this in my social circle at the time.
 This, coupled with my psychosis, created a fear that I wasn’t aware of my true reality, and boom, I could no longer trust my senses or bodily sensations.

 Unlike me, who would experience these bodily sensations almost 24/7 for 15 years until they subsided, other people will have to find exercises to mimic the sensations.
 You then use these exercises to create the same sensations and feelings so that you can overcome them.
 The exercises allow you to gain experience of having the feared sensations in a safe environment and seeing that nothing bad follows (Barrera, Grubbs, Kunik, and Teng, 2014), thus breaking the conditioned response.